Symmetry protection of topological order in one-dimensional quantum spin systems: Conclusions

-We thank S. Capponi, D. Charrier, J.~E. Moore, and P. Pujol for useful discussions.
+We thank S. Capponi, D. Charrier, J.~E. Moore, K. Okamoto, K. Okunishi, P. Pujol, and T. Tonegawa for useful discussions.
 This work was supported by ARO grant W911NF-07-1-0576 (F.~P. and A.~M.~T.), by NSF grants DMR-0757145 and DMR-0705472 (E.~B.), and by KAKENHI grants 20654030 and 20102008 from MEXT of Japan (M.~O.).
 F.~P. and M.~O. acknowledge the Workshop \textit{TOPO09} at MPIPKS Dresden, where a part of the present work was carried out.